Updated: Jul 5

 Expenses: whereas overheads in the regular business are expenses used to maintain the business operations, overhead in construction accounting requires more analysis because some expenses in regular accounting are recognized as Cost of Goods Sold in construction accounting.

-Breakeven time: In regular business, it is easy to calculate breakeven because revenue and expenses are clearly shown on report.
+Breakeven time: In regular business, it is easy to calculate breakeven because revenue and expenses are clearly shown on the report.
 By analyzing reports you can determine which items are profitable and unprofitable, then make adjustments when needed.
-In construction industry, it is very difficult to calculate because projects are unique custom jobs with intricate requirements and a variety of associated costs.
+In the construction industry, it is very difficult to calculate because projects are unique custom jobs with intricate requirements and a variety of associated costs.

-According to some key differences between regular accounting and construction accounting, it is necessary to understand different types of costs you could incur working in a project.
-Then, a business should categorize those costs, understand cost of goods sold and expenses as well as the complexity of the project that the company performs.
+According to some key differences between regular accounting and construction accounting, it is necessary to understand the different types of costs you could incur working on a project.
+Then, a business should categorize those costs, understand the cost of goods sold and expenses as well as the complexity of the project that the company performs.
 Understanding the industry the business works in could help you to choose the correct accounting principles and keep your accounting data correctly.

 To improve the accounting procedures of a construction company, you must first understand the different types of costs you may incur on the project.
 The next step is to effectively classify these costs, understand the nuances between expenses/overheads and the cost of goods sold, and understand the complexity of the projects your company can undertake.
 The best way to ensure accurate accounting is getting advice from outsourced accounting firms or you can use their accounting services, because of their expertise and experience in the construction industry.
 Irvine Bookkeeping is a worthy choice for you.
 With over 15 years of experience, we understand complex issues in construction accounting.

 Are you ready to get help, or are you still not sure if you need help to run your construction business?
 Contact Construction Cost Accounting to have a free 15-minute consultation!